Here are a few options that have been validated to use for remote testing:

 Allison Lindauer, et al

-Any clinician, health professional, or worker who wishes to administer, score and interpret the MoCA Test should be trained and certified.
+Any clinician, health professional, researcher or worker who has successfully completed the official MoCA training and certification module can administer and score MoCA.
 Only health professionals with expertise in the cognitive field should interpret the results.
-To ensure consistency and accuracy, training and certification is mandatory since September 1st 2019.
-You will have one year to complete MoCA’s Official standardized training and certification program.
-After Sep 1st 2020, access to the test will not be possible if training and certification are not completed.
-If you need immediate access to the test, you can select “I am already certified or will complete my certification before September 1st 2020.”
-If you wish to continue using the MoCA Test without being officially trained and certified, you will be at increased risk for administration, scoring and interpretation errors which could lead to misdiagnosis and liability.
+To ensure consistency and accuracy, training and certification has been mandatory since September 1st 2019.
+If you wish to continue using MoCA without being officially trained and certified, you will be at increased risk for administration, scoring and interpretation errors which could lead to misdiagnosis and liability MoCA users.
+A disclaimer must be signed by non-certified.

 A Training & Certification program for the MoCA is available.
 It is essential to ensure standardization of the testing procedures, and has been mandatory since September 1, 2019.